-This 2019 Plan includes sections outlining SMART's current operations and capital projects, discusses the revenues and expenditures related to those, and presents more detailed information on the financial planning options available to the Board in the coming years.
+This 2019 Plan has been reviewed by SMART's Citizens Oversight Committee and was approved by the Board of Directors on , 2019.
+It includes sections outlining SMART's current operations and capital projects, discusses the related revenues and expenditures, and presents more detailed information on the financial planning options available to the Board in the coming years.